mikkelrask/rackbeat-tools/README.md

 After generating the API key, you will receive a base64url encoded JSON key, which should look like this:

 ![It should provide you a [base64url encoded json](https://www.rfc-editor.org/rfc/rfc7519#3.0) key like so](image.png)
-It should provide you with a [base64url encoded json](https://www.rfc-editor.org/rfc/rfc7519#3.0) like this
+It should provide you with a [base64url encoded json](https://www.rfc-editor.org/rfc/rfc7519#3.0) like this (no worries, this isnt an active key)

 Please note that the API key will not be displayed again, so make sure to store it properly.